catfish2019/Algorithms/Lab1_UnixTerminal/README.md

 - Functions
 - Static

-Once you are comfortable write a C program on the ccis machines in the file **main.c**.
+Once you are comfortable write a C program on the Khoury machines in the file **main.c**.

 1. The program will contain a function with the signature 'double power(double base, double n)'.
 2. Your program will call this function in a loop in the main function, computing the first power(2,1) to power(2,10) and print out these results to the terminal.